damiri127/issuetracker-fcc/README.md

-# issuetracker-fcc
+# Issue Tracker

-Issue tracker is a system used to track issues that exist in the development of a software.
+This is the boilerplate for the Issue Tracker project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/issue-tracker